 And after that there’s a ton of short stories…

-As we’re waiting for Ruthanne Reid’s next book, Beloved, Notte – we get to learn more about this wonderful world of hers through a lot of short stories, most of which are accessible on her website as blog posts.
-If you ask nicely, maybe Ruthanne will put them on her website to download so you can all put them on your readers!
+As we’re waiting for Ruthanne Reid’s next book, Beloved, Notte – we get to learn more about this wonderful world of hers through a lot of short stories, most of which are accessible on her website.
+Tons of them!
+For free!
+What are you waiting for?

 This post is already as long as it needs to be (and, in fact, maybe even a little longer than that.)
 So I’m just going to stop here, hope against hope that you’ve read till the end and wonder if you’ll buy the book so we can fangirl together!
 I also SWEAR that Ruthanne Reid has nothing to do with my incredibly over the top fangirling – yes, I have received the books from her for free in exchange for a review, but some of those I received maybe 3 years ago and I honestly should have reviewed them earlier.
 My fangirling is completely voluntary and only initiated by my crazy NEED FOR THE REST OF THE BOOKS TO JUST BE PUBLISHED ALREADY!
 Hah.
 My monster side came out.
 Figure that.
 Maybe I’m Kin myself (read it and you’ll know what that is!)
 Anyway.
 Please read these books!!!5 reasons why you should read the Among the Mythos #fantasy #SFF series by @RuthanneReid: Click To Tweet